LeoCommon/documentation/docs/index.md

 * `mkdocs -h` - Print help message and exit.

 ## Project layout
     mkdocs.yml      # The main configuration file.
-    fonts/        # Local copy of all google fonts css/          # Home of custom stylesheets
-    docs/
+    disat_theme/    # Custom theme overrides with extra css and local fonts docs/
         index.md    # This page
         ...         # Other markdown pages, images and other files.
+    .gitlab-ci.yml  # The gitlab ci runner config for automatic deployment